7 Ways to Love Your (Muslim) Neighbor

 BY NF STUDIO

-Invest in understanding the essentials of Islam and Muslim cultures.
-Educate yourself about major elements of Islam and differences between various Muslim subcultures.
-Eliminating as many misconceptions about both as you can through cultural education is a great way to show that you care.
+Invest in understanding the essentials of Islam.
+Educate yourself about major elements of Islam and differences between various Muslim sects.
+Eliminating as many misconceptions as you can through self-education is a great way to show that you care.
 An easy way to get started is to subscribe to one or more newsletters that report on topics impacting Muslims in the US.
 You can find more information about etiquette for in-person interactions here.

 Send a greeting card or letter to a local mosque expressing your appreciation and support of its role in the community.
-You can send good wishes on an Islamic holiday (do a little research on etiquette first; see some common greetings here).
+You can send good wishes on an Islamic holiday (see some common greetings here).
 You can also send a general message of goodwill at any other time of year.
 Offer your support, but avoid placing demands on the time or effort of mosque leaders in terms of responding to your message.
-Never leave an unattended package of any kind at a mosque.
+Don't leave an unattended package at a mosque.

 Volunteer with or donate to an organization to help welcome Muslim refugees to your community.
 Welcoming and supporting Muslim refugees is a great way to show neighborly love.
 It’s best to volunteer with or donate to a humanitarian organization with the expertise to serve such populations effectively.
 Unless you know otherwise, however, never assume that Muslims in your community are new US residents, illegal US residents, or refugees.
 Many have decades or generations of history in America.